Future-Proofing Authentication Against Insecure Bootstrapping for 5G Networks: Feasibility, Resiliency, and Accountability: The Proposed Future-Proof Solution

-Key extraction is efficient for both $\amf$ and $\ckg$, scaling efficiently even at a global level.
+Key extraction is efficient for both AMF and CKG, scaling efficiently even at a global level.
 The derived secret keys are securely distributed from the AMF to the BSs using authenticated control channels.
 In practice, this can be achieved via the Xn Application Protocol (XnAP)—which supports secure inter-gNB signaling—or through out-of-band non-3GPP access mechanisms similar to those used for eSIM remote provisioning, ensuring mutual authentication, confidentiality, and integrity during key transfer~\cite{ETSIxnap}.
 Similarly, Base Station IDs can be distributed using the Protocol Extension Container Information Element (\textit{ProtocolExtensionContainer IE}) available in the XnAP messages.
 This IE is particularly kept to carry additional elements for communication, all while keeping backward compatibility.
-The $(t,n)$ threshold ensures that at least $t$ $\bs$s collaborate to generate a valid signature, with nonces preprocessed in batches to further reduce costs.
-All participating $\bs$s also sign the resulting $SIB$ signature using their $\thpq$ secret shares and record the final audit signature in distributed cold storage~\cite{yavuz2019system, nouma2023practical, le2022efficient}.
-Since each $\bs$ holds the aggregated SIB signature and independently logs it using the $(t',n)$ threshold audit signature (where ${t\leq t'}$) via the $\thpq$ scheme, we eliminate any single point of failure.
+The $(t,n)$ threshold ensures that at least $t$ BSs collaborate to generate a valid signature, with nonces preprocessed in batches to further reduce costs.
+All participating BSs also sign the resulting $SIB$ signature using their $\thpq$ secret shares and record the final audit signature in distributed cold storage~\cite{yavuz2019system, nouma2023practical, le2022efficient}.
+Since each BS holds the aggregated SIB signature and independently logs it using the $(t',n)$ threshold audit signature (where ${t\leq t'}$) via the $\thpq$ scheme, we eliminate any single point of failure.
 This approach offers a scalable solution for long-term archival in large-scale 5G deployments and enables fault-tolerant PQ threshold audit logging to support PM forgery detection.

-\looseness-1 The $\ue$ verifies the $SIB_1$ signature using only the pre-installed master key, with other public key data sent alongside the signature, ideal for resource-constrained devices.
-In the event of forgery, $\bs$s disclose their nonces to generate a proof, which is sent to the $\amf$, enabling a system halt if needed.
-Precisely, the fail-stop mechanism allows the core network to isolate compromised $\bs$s and suspend authentication, preventing forged $SIB$s from spreading.
+The UE verifies the SIB1 signature using only the pre-installed master key, with other public key data sent alongside the signature, ideal for resource-constrained devices.
+In the event of forgery, BSs disclose their nonces to generate a proof, which is sent to the AMF, enabling a system halt if needed.
+Precisely, the FS mechanism allows the core network to isolate compromised BSs and suspend authentication, preventing forged SIBs from spreading.
 Upon provable detection, the system halts affected operations, enabling swift, policy-enforced recovery with minimal disruption.